gtasnail/3dweaponwheel/README.md

 A FiveM resource that enhances GTA V's weapon wheel with smooth animations and 3D effects.

 ## Features
-- Enhanced 3D weapon wheel with depth and perspective
 - Smooth animations when selecting weapons
 - Dynamic scaling effects on weapon selection
 - Bouncy weapon transitions